 We made our Christmas sprinkles writing tray recently with the sprinkles we had leftover after decorating our Christmas cookies.
 We provided the kids with a candy cane “pen”, and invited them to write, draw and doodle in the tray of sprinkles.

-My youngest loved writing in the sprinkles with her candy cane so much that her older brother jumped in and gave it a try with his spelling words.
+My youngest loved practicing her pre-writing skills in the sprinkles.
+She made it look so fun that her older brother jumped in and gave it a try with his spelling words.

 This proves how powerful the novelty of a sensory writing tray is.
 My son never wants to practice his spelling words, but our Christmas sprinkles writing tray got him spelling his words without a fight.